ECA Code of Conduct and Ethics

 Rev. Jan 5, 2017

-Our new Board structure is intended to amplify and strengthen the foresight component of Board leadership and enable the organization to comply with current best practices, to be both proactive and innovative in wisely navigating our exciting future.
+Our new Board structure, ratified in 2017, is intended to amplify and strengthen the foresight component of Board leadership and enable the organization to comply with current best practices, to be both proactive and innovative in wisely navigating our exciting future.

 Board of Directors Election Policy